kubenet-dev/ac2-kubenet-workshop/Part 3/topology/README.md

 ## Update the topology - delete links/nodes

-Lets delete node1 and its respective links and run the reconcilers again
+Let's delete node1 and its respective links and run the reconcilers again

 ```yaml
 choreoctl apply -f - <<EOF